 Staking is not always necessary with preissiana as it is a smaller tree.
 However, in areas with lots of wind, a low-stake during the first few years of growth is recommended.
 Thereafter, remove the stake entirely.

 The key care components for the bell fruited mallee are watering, fertilising and pruning.
 If you keep up with those, you’ll enjoy a beautiful blooming plant with fairly little hassles.

 Regular, consistent watering is vital in the first year of growth.
 In the summer of its first year, water as much as twice a week.

 Once your bell fruited mallee tree is fully established you can cut back on supplementary water entirely, unless it is a particularly hot and dry season.

-Before planting, it’s recommended to feed your soil with a slow-release fertilizer which will help promote root and plant growth.
+Before planting, it’s recommended to feed your soil with a slow-release fertiliser which will help promote root and plant growth.

-Young plants enjoy the occasional fertilization with a high-phosphorous fertilizer.
-Older plants will only require a general purpose fertilizer, perhaps every few years.
+Young plants enjoy the occasional fertilisation with a high-phosphorous fertiliser.
+Older plants will only require a general purpose fertiliser, perhaps every few years.